The Centre for Teaching Innovation and Scholarship launches podcast, Politics and Pedagogy

 The podcast hosts are Dr Madeleine Le Bourdon Associate Professor in the Politics of Global Development and Dr Louise Pears Lecturer in Global Security Challenges.
 It is produced by Dr Marine Guéguin and Dr Harrison Swinhoe who are both Post-doctoral researchers in the Centre for Global Security Challenges.

 This podcast is available on Spotify and Amazon Music.
-Listen to the first episode of Politics and Pedagogy now and follow @CtisLeeds on Twitter for updates on upcoming episodes.
+Listen to Politics and Pedagogy now and follow @CtisLeeds on Twitter for updates on upcoming episodes.